Facet Joint Injection: Your Experience

 The skin over the injection site is cleaned.
 A pain medicine (local anesthetic) numbs the skin.

-X-ray imaging (fluoroscopy) may be used to help the health care provider see your spine.
+X-ray imaging (fluoroscopy) may be used to help the doctor see your spine.
 If so, a contrast “dye” may be injected into the affected area.

 The injection is given.
 It may contain a local anesthetic to numb the region around the joint, medicine that eases inflammation (steroids), or both.